gulyaasferenc/rxjs-indexeddb/README.md

 # rxjs-indexeddb

-Will be a package which helps you handle indexed db using rxj library
+Will be a package wich helps you handle indexed db using rxj library

 in progress...
 details soon